autoplot/documentation/javadoc/org/autoplot/jythonsupport/BinaryInfixOps.md

-# org.autoplot.jythonsupport.BinaryInfixOpsOperators that do element-wise binary operations that are not assigned to
+# org.autoplot.jythonsupport.BinaryInfixOps

- operator symbols.
+Operators that do element-wise binary operations that are not assigned to operator symbols.

-BinaryInfixOps( )
+# BinaryInfixOps( )

 ***